aws-samples/serverless-store-finder/README.md

 cd serverless-store-finder
 npm install
 ```
-4. Finally, copy the `.env.local.template` file and rename it to`.env.local` so that it is ready to be populated by the outputs from the later AWS SAM template deployments.
+4. Finally, copy the `.env.local.template` file and rename it to `.env.local` so that it is ready to be populated by the outputs from the later AWS SAM template deployments.
 ```
 cp .env.local.template .env.local
 ```
 You are now ready to deploy the AWS SAM templates.

-### AWS SAM deployments
+### Deploying the SAM templates

 #### Store Finder - Core